PhoenixTales/wiki.gothicarchive.org/factions.md

 - `When was the last time you got a woman?
 If you join us, you'll get women as well.` (`Quicktongue_ProcessNpc` / 0.56c alpha)
 - `Have you had a decent meal recently?
 See, nobody is hungry in our sect.` (`Quicktongue_ProcessNpc` / 0.56c alpha)
 - `We take good care of our people, in the Old Camp there is only oppression` (`Quicktongue_ProcessNpc` / 0.56c alpha)
+- when _Gurus_ want to get rid of someone, _The Lobotomist_ drives them permanently insane with his psionic spells, and they end up as _The Burnouts_ in the _Old Camp_

 ## Royal Guard
 - escort the main character during his sentencing